climber2002/climber2002.github.io/source/_posts/2015-03-29-customize-devise-to-support-subdomain-authentication.markdown

 For more information check [the Warden documents](https://github.com/hassox/warden/wiki/Strategies).

+### Scope
+After configuring Strategies in Warden, you can set the strategies to scopes.
+Warden can use different strategies on different scopes, and the scopes are independent and not interfere each other.
+For example, you can configure two scopes :user and :admin, some resources are protected in :user scope and other advanced resources are protected in :admin scope.
+If you authenticated :user scope, it still needs authentication for :admin scope for advanced resources.
+For more details check [Warden Wiki](https://github.com/hassox/warden/wiki/Scopes)

+### Devise
 Devise depends on Warden, and it registers a Strategy **database_authenticatable** by default,

 {% codeblock lang:ruby devise/lib/devise/strategies/database_authenticatable.rb %}